itera-io/terraform-provider-taikun/docs/data-sources/cloud_credential_zadara.md

 ---
 page_title: "taikun_cloud_credential_zadara Data Source - terraform-provider-taikun"
 subcategory: ""
-description: |-   Get an AWS cloud credential by its ID.
+description: |-   Get an Zadara cloud credential by its ID.
 ---

 # taikun_cloud_credential_zadara (Data Source)

-Get an AWS cloud credential by its ID.
+Get an Zadara cloud credential by its ID.

 ~> **Role Requirement** To use the `taikun_cloud_credential_zadara` data source, you need a Manager or Partner account.